mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Allows you to modify the damage, knockback, etc., that a projectile created by this player does to an NPC.

-### public virtual void OnHitNPCWithProj(Projectile proj, NPC target, int damage, float knockback, bool crit)
+### public virtual void OnHitNPCWithProj(Projectile proj, NPC target, int damage, float knockback, bool crit, ref int hitDirection)

 Allows you to create special effects when a projectile created by this player hits an NPC (for example, inflicting debuffs).